 Where the Surfside condo once stood, debate begins over what comes next

-SURFSIDE, Fla., July 9 (Reuters) - Even as searchers scrambled to locate the remains of dozens more victims of a Florida condominium tower collapse, debate has begun in this beachside community over what to do with the site where the building once stood.
+SURFSIDE, Fla.
+(Reuters) - Even as searchers scrambled to locate the remains of dozens more victims of a Florida condominium tower collapse, debate has begun in this beachside community over what to do with the site where the building once stood.

 Should the prime beach property in Surfside be turned into a memorial?
 Or should it be sold for hundreds of millions of dollars to raise money for victims and their kin?